jitsi/jitsi-meet/android/README.md

 #### setListener(listener)

-Sets the given listener (class implementing the `JitsiMeetView.Listener` interface) on the view.
+Sets the given listener (class implementing the `JitsiMeetViewListener` interface) on the view.

 #### onBackPressed()